-An overview of the benefits, challenges and evolutions regarding remote monitoring, predictive maintenance, asset tracking, maintenance analytics and asset management in Industry 4.0 and the Industrial Internet of Things with 2017 research data.
+An overview of the benefits, challenges and evolutions regarding remote monitoring, predictive maintenance, asset tracking, maintenance analytics and asset management in Industry 4.0 and the Industrial IoT with 2017 research data.

 Industrial markets are extremely asset-intensive.
 So, it’s logical that optimizing the utilization, management and tracking of assets is a key priority in Industry 4.0 with an increasing focus on predictive maintance.